nrfconnect/sdk-mcuboot/docs/testplan-zephyr.md

     $ pyocd erase --chip
     $ make flash_boot

-After it resets, look for "main: Starting bootloader", a few debug messages, and lastly: "main: Unable to find bootable image".
+After it resets, look for `main: Starting bootloader`, a few debug messages, and lastly: `main: Unable to find bootable image`.

 Then, load hello1:

     $ make flash_hello1

-This should print "main: Jumping to the first image slot", and you should get an image "hello1".
+This should print `main: Jumping to the first image slot`, and you should get an image `hello1`.

 Note that there are comments with each test target describing the intended behavior for each of these steps.
 Sometimes an upgrade will